 The amount you pay for this insurance is called the premium.
 The premium includes any applicable GST, stamp duty, other government charges and levies that apply.
 The premium will be shown on your certificate of insurance as the annual premium.

 The amount of the premium reflects our assessment of the likelihood of you making a claim and our costs of doing business.
 When we calculate your premium there are a range of factors we take into account.
 The importance we place on the factors we use can change and how those factors combine to affect your premium will differ from person to person.

 Each time you renew your insurance, your premium is likely to change even if your personal circumstances have not changed.
-This is because in addition to the premium factors we use, premiums are also affected by other factors including:
+This is because the premium you pay is also affected by other things including: